StoneStepsInc/fit/README.md

     will be indicated by errors reporting that too many files are open.

+  * `-S Windows | POSIX`

+    A path separator to be used to query the database when verifying files.
+This option is intended for verifying files locally on a different platform.
+For example, a scan performed on Windows may be verified on a Samba server running on Linux via local file paths.

+    Note that absolute paths cannot be verified this way because drive letters or leading path separators will fail to match when queried on different platforms.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed